Meiji-mura

-Meiji-mura (博物館明治村, Hakubutsukan Meiji-mura) is an open-air architectural museum/theme park in Inuyama, near Nagoya in Aichi prefecture, Japan.
+Meiji-mura (博物館明治村, Hakubutsukan Meiji-mura) is an open-air architectural museum and theme park in Inuyama, near Nagoya in Aichi prefecture, Japan.
 It was opened on March 18, 1965.
 The museum preserves historic buildings from Japan's Meiji (1867–1912), Taishō (1912–1926), and early Shōwa (1926–1945) periods.

 Over 60 historical buildings have been moved and reconstructed onto 1 km2 of rolling hills alongside Lake Iruka.
 The most noteworthy building there is the reconstructed main entrance and lobby of Frank Lloyd Wright's landmark Imperial Hotel, which originally stood in Tokyo from 1923 to 1967, when the main structure was demolished to make way for a new, larger version of the hotel.